yrex/pyLife/README.md

 #### General Overview
 My implementation uses Numpy, Scipy and Matplotlib.
 The Life grid is updated on a 2D plot using Matplotlib.
+The patterns used on the grid are read from [pattern files in text format](http://conwaylife.com/wiki/Plaintext).

+You can initialise the grid using a pattern by specifying its name and (x,y) location as the seedType parameter.

+    # generate an acorn pattern at x=20, y=40
+    'seedType': ('acorn', (20, 40))

+Alternatively, you can specify the parameter 'mixed pattern' with a tuple containing the number of random patterns to generate.

+    # generate 7 random patterns.
+    'seedType': ('mixed pattern', (7,))

+Finally, you can populate the grid with random live cells as so:

+    # populate the grid with 3000 live cells
+    'seedType': ('random', (3000,))

+Omitting the `seedType` parameters results in a randomly generated grid.

 #### Parameters
 You can pass various parameters to control the Life grid.
 These can be expanded further to create a flexible simulation environment.